 Data quality, concepts and methodology: Data quality, concepts and methodology

 The Consumer Price Index (CPI) is an indicator of the changes in consumer prices experienced by the target population.
-The CPI measures price change by comparing, through time, the cost of a fixed basket of commodities.
-This basket is based on the expenditures of the target population in a certain reference period, currently 2009.
-Since the basket contains commodities of unchanging or equivalent quantity and quality, the index reflects only pure price movements.
+The CPI measures price change by comparing, through time, the cost of a fixed basket of goods and services.
+The CPI basket is based on the expenditures of the target population in a certain reference period.
+A list of baskets and reference months is available in The Canadian Consumer Price Index Reference Paper, catalogue no. 62-553-X. Since a basket contains goods and services of unchanging or equivalent quantity and quality, the index reflects only pure price movements.

 Separate CPIs are published for Canada, the ten provinces, Whitehorse, Yellowknife and Iqaluit.
 Some CPI information is also available for an additional sixteen urban centres.
 Since the CPI is a measure of price change from one time period to another, it cannot be used to indicate differences in price levels between provinces or urban centres.